 Did you know that essential oils can help you relax and fall asleep at night?

-I have a blend called Chill that I use, and I also use Lavender alone.
+I have a Calming Blend that I use and love, and I also use Lavender alone.
 If you haven’t used them before, they are so easy!
 You just put 1-3 drops into a diffuser in your bedroom and it will do all the work as you breathe in the oils and fall asleep.

 Sounds simple right?